-To these and other intriguing questions the Bible may well give some definite answers.
-But again, experience proves that those answers are elusive, and that consensus is difficult to achieve.
+To these and other fascinating questions the Bible may well give definite answers; but again, experience proves that those answers are elusive, and that consensus is difficult to achieve.
 Thus, it seems fair to conclude that the Bible does not readily yield a detailed picture of the structure of the universe.

 But secondly, despite all this, it is indeed possible to glean from the Bible a reasonably clear picture of the basic structure of the cosmos.
-Believing this to be so, I would not agree with biblical creationist Gerald Aardsma, when he asserts, “The Bible provides no explicit teaching on any questions relating to the form of the universe.”
-To the contrary, it seems to me that the Bible provides quite a number of concrete and spiritually comforting facts about cosmic structure.
+Believing this to be so, I would not agree with biblical creationist Gerald Aardsma when he asserts, “The Bible provides no explicit teaching on any questions relating to the form of the universe.”
+On the contrary, it seems to me that the Bible provides quite a number of concrete and spiritually comforting facts about cosmic structure.
 Admittedly, some of these must be inferred from the text.
-Yet down through the years—and especially prior to the Copernican revolution—multitudes of interpreters have made these very inferences and therefore reached a significant degree of consensus.
+Yet down through the years—and especially prior to the Copernican revolution—multitudes of interpreters have made these “good and necessary” inferences, and have therefore reached a significant degree of consensus.

-Chief among such basic facts is what I will henceforth call the radical geocentricity of the cosmos, the focus of our attention in this section.
+Chief among such basic facts is what I will henceforth call the radical geocentrism of the cosmos, the focus of our attention in these essays.
 It is crucial to define this idea carefully.
-As I see it, the biblical revelation of radical geocentricity involves at least the following five elements: 1) our habitable Earth lies at (or very near) the geometric center of a spherically symmetrical universe, a view technically referred to as geocentrism; 2) the Earth sits motionless, or at absolute rest, at the center of this universe, a view technically referred to as geostationism.
-These two ideas imply, of course, that the Earth neither rotates on its axis beneath the “fixed stars,” nor revolves in an orbit around the sun, nor revolves around the center of the Milky Way, nor moves through space with the Milky Way, etc.; 3) the heavenly bodies (i.e., sun, moon, planets, stars, galaxies, etc.), though not necessarily without limited motions peculiar to themselves, nevertheless all orbit the Earth once daily from east to west.
-The essential idea here is that the universe itself revolves around the Earth, somehow carrying all the heavenly bodies (and their peculiar motions) along with it; 4) this revolving universe is finite, since, quite apart from the direct biblical testimony to this effect, it is self-evident that an infinite universe cannot revolve daily around the Earth, and 5) the radical geocentricity of the physical creation is laden with spiritual meaning, being designed to reflect the existence, wisdom, and power of the creator, as well as the centrality of the Earth’s inhabitants in his affections and purposes.
+As I see it, the biblical revelation of radical cosmic geocentrism involves at least the following five elements: 1) Our habitable Earth lies at (or very near) the geometric center of a spherically symmetrical universe, a view technically referred to as geocentrism; 2) the Earth sits motionless, or at absolute rest, at the center of this universe, a view technically referred to as geostationism.
+These two ideas imply, of course, that the Earth neither rotates on its axis beneath the “fixed stars,” nor revolves in an orbit around the sun, nor revolves around the center of the Milky Way, nor moves through space with the Milky Way, etc.; 3) the heavenly bodies (i.e., sun, moon, planets, stars, galaxies, etc.), though not necessarily without limited motions peculiar to themselves, nevertheless all orbit the Earth once a day from east to west.
+The essential idea here is that the universe itself revolves around the Earth, somehow carrying all the heavenly bodies (and their peculiar motions) along with it; 4) this revolving universe is finite, since, quite apart from the direct biblical testimony to this effect, it is self-evident that an infinite universe cannot revolve daily around the Earth, and 5) the radical geocentrism of the physical creation is laden with spiritual meaning, having been designed to reflect the existence, wisdom, and power of the creator, as well as the centrality of the Earth’s inhabitants in his affections and purposes.

 Now if all this may be justly deduced from the Bible, one would certainly have to concede that we have indeed been given a clear picture of the basic structure of the universe.
 Moreover, it is a picture clear enough to make even a little child feel at home in the cosmos—and very important to the divine head of the household!

 Needless to say, this will be another daunting—and fascinating—journey.
-In an effort to point the way, I will now offer a few brief remarks on both of these important questions.
+In an effort to point the way, I will now offer a few remarks on the first of these two important questions.

 The Testimony of the Bible

-Does the Bible really teach radical cosmic geocentricity?
-Or is it the case, as Dr. Aardsma claims, that it is impossible to find therein any definitive teaching on the physical form of the universe?
+Does the Bible really teach radical cosmic geocentrism?
+Or is Dr. Aardsma correct when he claims that the Bible contains no clear teaching on the physical form of the universe?
 A careful consideration of several different (classes of) texts will enable the seeker to make his own informed judgment on this important question.

 - The Genesis Cosmogony

 First and foremost, we have the Genesis cosmogony itself, and especially the material found in Genesis 1:1-19.
 This passage is, of course, explicitly cosmological, as opposed, say, to the more poetic statements of the Psalms and the Prophets.
 Moreover, because of its placement at the very head of biblical revelation, it is clearly of first importance in determining the biblical testimony about the structure of the universe.
-With the question of geocentricity in mind, let us survey this foundational passage once again.
+With the question of cosmic geocentrism in mind, let us survey this foundational passage with some care.

-Verse 1 is best read as a summary statement.
-That is, it gives us the gist of all that the writer is about to tell us in verses 2-31; the gist of all that God did when he created “the heavens and the earth,” or what today we call “the universe”.
-(1)
+Verse 1 is best read as a heading and summary statement.
+That is, it gives us the gist of all that the writer is about to tell us in verses 2-31; the gist of all that God did when he created “the heavens and the earth,” or what today we call “the universe.”1

-In verse 2 we meet the object of God’s primordial creation, what the writer calls “the Deep.”
+In verse 2 we meet the object of God’s primordial creation, what the writer referred to as “the Deep.”
 It appears to be an enormous sphere of water, standing silent and motionless amidst absolute darkness.
 Possibly, it is suspended in empty space (see Job 26:7).
-More likely, however, it is itself the immense physical body within which the womb of space (i.e., the expanse) will be opened up on the second day.
+However, subsequent verses suggest a far different interpretation: that the Deep is the immense physical body within which the womb of space (i.e., the expanse) will be opened up on the second day of creation.
 Note carefully that the Spirit of God alone is moving—moving upon the face of the Deep.

-In verses 3-5 we have the creation (or appearing) of a bank of primordial light, possibly emanating from the spiritual Heaven.
+In verses 3-5 we have the creation (or sudden appearing) of a bank of primordial light.
 Like the Spirit of God (who is its ultimate source), this light also seems to be moving.
 Indeed, how else can we picture it except as revolving around the still motionless face of the Deep, thereby introducing the first day and the first night, and thus instituting the fundamental unit of Earth time?

 Importantly, this impression is confirmed by a number of other biblical texts that refer to the sky as a vault or dome (Job 22:14, NIV; Amos 9:6, RSV), and also as a canopy (Job 36:29, NKJ; Isaiah 40:22, NIV).
 Note also that the sphericity of the sun, moon, stars, and planets—clearly visible to the naked eye—only adds to our common-sense impression that space itself is spherical, and that Gen. 1:6-8 presupposes this very thing.

-In verses 9-13 the focus is upon the creation of the earth, also mentioned in verse 1.
-Here, God first brings forth (i.e., creates and raises up) the dry land (or the earth) out of the waters beneath the heavens, waters that will henceforth be called the seas (v.
-10, 2 Pet.
-3:5).
+In verses 9-13 the focus is upon the creation of the earth, first mentioned in verse 1.
+Here, God first brings forth (i.e., creates and raises up) the dry land (or earth) out of the waters beneath the heavens, waters that will henceforth be called the seas (v.
+10; 2 Peter 3:5).
 Then, with a view to the service of man (and the animals), he brings forth from the dry land grass, vegetation, and fruit, some of which he will later designate as man’s appointed food (vv.
 29-30).

-Finally, we have in verses 14-19 the creation of the luminaries on the fourth day: the sun, moon, and stars.
+Finally, in verses 14-19 we have the creation of the luminaries on the fourth day: the sun, moon, and stars.
 This paragraph completes the account of the creation of the heavens.
-Here the text invites us to see God not only as setting the luminaries in the expanse (v.
+Here the text strongly encourages us to envision God as not only imbedding the luminaries in the expanse (v.
 17), but also as setting them in orbit around the still motionless Earth that they will henceforth serve.
-This conclusion flows logically from several important biblical considerations.
+This important conclusion flows logically from several biblical considerations.

 First, it is evident that the luminaries are designed to supplant the revolving bank of light that marked out the Earth’s first three days.
 This leads naturally to the conclusion that they too revolve around the Earth.